My Big Fat Greek Wedding 2: Box office

 In its opening weekend, the film was projected to gross $15 million from 3,133 theaters.
 It grossed $7.2 million on its first day and $17.9 million in its opening weekend, finishing third at the box office behind Batman v Superman: Dawn of Justice ($166 million) and Zootopia ($24 million).
 In its second weekend, the film grossed $11.2 million (a 37.2% drop), again finishing third behind Batman v Superman ($51.3 million) and Zootopia ($19.3 million).

 Critical reception

 On Rotten Tomatoes, the film has an approval rating of 28% based on 172 reviews, with an average rating of 4.6/10.
 The site's critical consensus reads, "My Big Fat Greek Wedding 2 is as sweet and harmless as the original, but its collection of sitcom gags and stereotypes never coalesces into anything resembling a story with a purpose."
 Metacritic gave the film a weighted average score of 37 out of 100, based on 32 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

+Jeanette Catsoulis of The New York Times criticized the sequel as "something tired and familiar," noting its lack of originality and its dependence on broad, predictable comedy that strained the goodwill of the original film.
+Conversely, Geoff Berkshire of Variety praised the film's saccharine charm and the cast's ability to mine laughs from cultural quirks, while noting the film's sitcom-like structure limited deeper emotional resonance compared to the original.